owly-darween/sfcc-properties-cleaner/README.md

 # Properties Cleaner - Conflict Resolution Tool

-This repository contains a Flask-based tool for managing and resolving conflicts in properties files for different locales.
-The tool allows you to:
+This repository contains a tool for managing and resolving conflicts in properties files for different locales.
+The tool works in three main steps:

-1. Load a conflict report from an Excel file.
-2. Select a locale and review the conflicting translations.
-3. Choose the best translation for each conflict.
-4. Automatically update the merged properties files.
+1. **Download** your different app_xxx cartridges.
+2. **Run the `properties_parser.py`** script to create the Excel file `conflict_details_report.xlsx`.
+3. **Run the `properties_cleaner.py`** script to resolve the conflicts via the Flask interface.

 ## Features